virtualstaticvoid/virtualstaticvoid.github.io/about.md

 I am a Open Source contributor; of which the most widely used project is the Heroku Buildpack for R, which I actively maintain for a growing R data science community.

-I am currently Head of Engineering at [Confluence][confluence] (formerly [StatPro][statpro]) and responsible for the high-level technical architecture, working with our development teams in London, Milan, Montreal, Pittsburgh and Cape Town.
+I am currently Head of Engineering at [Confluence][confluence] (formerly [StatPro][statpro]) and responsible for the high-level technical architecture of the [Performance and Analytics][performance-analytics] solution, working with development teams in London, Milan, Montreal, Pittsburgh and Cape Town.

 Other interests include playing guitar, electronic music production and my motorcycle.